MileHacker Logo

 A Typical Day

-A typical day in Yaounde bargaining for colorful textiles at Mokolo Market, delving into Cameroonian the the historical significance of the National Museum, and savoring the rich flavors of Ndolé at a local restaurant.
+A typical day in Yaounde bargaining for colorful textiles at Mokolo Market, delving into Cameroonian the history at the National Museum, and savoring the rich flavors of Ndolé at a local restaurant.
 Evenings come alive with music, whether it is traditional Bikutsi beats in a local "maquis" or contemporary tunes in a more luxurious lounge.

 • Discover hidden gems and interact with friendly locals.